Heraldry is an Art which

 Some objects had meanings relating to the birth order called

 "cadency" and others were simply shapes.
-Below is a few simpler
+Below are a few simpler

 Many animal charges were used in the art of heraldry, the